aicis/fresco/doc/source/developers.rst

     $ mvn eclipse:eclipse

+Then choose *File > Import ... > General > Existing Projects into Workspace*
-Then choose "Import..." from Eclipse and select the folder containing the FRESCO source.
+from Eclipse and select the folder containing the FRESCO source.

 ..
 Coding Conventions